AIMotionLab-SZTAKI/AIMotionLab-F1TENTH/docs/_build/markdown/aimotion_f1tenth_utils.md

 Plots, the defined path of the trajectory in the X-Y plane.
 Nota, that this function interrupts the main thread and the simulator!

+* **Parameters:**
+  **block** – If True, the function blocks the main thread until the plot is closed

 #### to_send()

+Returns the trajectory data in a format that can be sent to the server

 ## aimotion_f1tenth_utils.logger module